jyyulab/scMINER/docs/docs/MICA.md

 ```

-or, you can edit create your own shell script to run MICA like below:
+or, you can create your own shell script to run MICA like below:

 ```SHELL
 #!/usr/bin/env bash